Privacy Policy

 Please see the Glossary to find out more about the types of lawful basis that we will rely on to process your personal data.

-Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us if you need details about the specific legal ground, we are relying on to process your personal data where more than one ground has been set out in the table below.
+We have listed below, in a table, how we will use your personal data and the legal bases we rely on.
+Where appropriate, we have also identified our legitimate interests.
+Depending on the purpose, we may process your data for more than one lawful reason.
+Please contact us if you need details about the specific legal ground we are relying on to process your personal data ; more than one ground has been set out in the table below.

 Purpose/Activity